2017 Pacific typhoon season: Season summary

 The first half of the season was relatively inactive, with only seven systems developing, of which only two intensified into tropical storms.
-The first system of 2017 developed on January 7, and was named Auring by PAGASA.
-Tropical Depression Bising developed during the first week of February, and was a factor in, and worsened the effects of, the 2017 Visayas and Mindanao floods.
-This was followed by Crising, the third system unofficially named by PAGASA.
-Heavy rains from the depression caused flooding that led to the deaths of 10 people in Cebu, Philippines.
-Shortly after the dissipation of Crising came the formation of the first tropical storm of the season — Muifa.
-The system was not strong, however, and was located away from all major land areas, so it caused no damage.
+The first tropical deprssion developed on January 7, and was named Auring by PAGASA.
+Another depression, Bising, developed during the first week of February, and was a factor in, and worsened the effects of, the 2017 Visayas and Mindanao floods.
+This was followed by Crising, the third system to have received a local name from PAGASA.
+Heavy rains from the depression caused flooding that killed ten people in Cebu, Philippines.
+Shortly after Crising dissipated, the first tropical storm of the season, Muifa, formed.
+Since it was not strong and located away from all major land areas, it caused no damage.
 No systems formed during the month of May, the first such occurrence since 2013.
-The next cyclone, Merbok, formed during mid-June, and made landfall in Shenzhen in China.
+The next named storm, Merbok, formed during mid-June, and made landfall in Shenzhen in China.
 The cyclone was short-lived; however, it was relatively strong, producing winds of 100 km/h at its peak.
 Nanmadol passed over the Ryukyu Islands and progressed to make landfall in Nagasaki on Japan's island of Kyushu during early July.
 Torrential rainfall and strong winds from the cyclone itself and from the stormy weather that persisted for a number of days were responsible for major damage and 41 fatalities across mainland Japan.

 By the middle of July, tropical activity had increased with simultaneous tropical storms developing after July 14.
 Severe Tropical Storm Talas formed during mid-July near the Paracel Islands in the South China Sea, and traveled generally westwards.
 It made landfall in Vietnam after brushing China's Hainan province and, unusually, continued to track far inland to the Laos–Thailand border before weakening to a depression.
 At least 14 deaths were attributed to the storm, primarily as a result of flooding.
 Later, the season was very active with 7 storms in late July-early August.
 Typhoon Noru reached Category 4 super typhoon in peak intensity and made landfall in Japan, causing $100 million in damage.
 Tropical Storm Sonca made landfall in Quảng Trị, Vietnam; 2017 was the first year since 1971 where 2 storms made landfall in Central Vietnam in July.
 Sonca brought heavy rainfall in Northeast Thailand and caused extreme flooding in the region with estimated costs of over US$300 million.
 Typhoon Nesat and Tropical storm Haitang made landfall in Taiwan and Fujian (a province in China), respectively, 2 days apart.
 In mid-late August, Typhoon Hato and Tropical Storm Pakhar made landfall in Macau and Guangdong respectively while they were at peak intensity.
 So far Typhoon Hato is the costliest tropical cyclone in Northwest Pacific in 2017 with damages totalling $6.82 billion.